robbanbrar9598-eng/IT5016assesment_3_/README.md

 4.Separation of Concerns: Input, calculation, and display are handled separately

-5.Open/Closed Principle: Approval rules can be easily extended

 --------------------------------------------------------------------All Principles--------------------------------------------------------------------------

 1. K.I.S.S:- In this principle, codes are simple to understand and straightforward.
 Through this principle, we can stop avoiding unnecessary complexity.
-How much does the simple code help to understand? there are 2 function in which K.I.S.S is implement. line 23 of caltex, papaura, where the program simply manages  the loop, which avoid other works for example , in these codes :-
+If the  code is simple, we understand it more. there are 2 function in which K.I.S.S is implement. line 23 of caltex, papaura, where the program simply manages  the loop, which avoids other work, for example, in these codes:-
   #  choice = input("Do you want to add another staff? (yes/no): ").lower()

-        if choice == "yes"  or choice == "no":           #K.I.S.S is used here in simple statement yes/no
+        if choice == "yes"  or choice == "no":           #K.I.S.S is used here in a simple statement yes/no

-                            # break helps to stop the loop from repeatind if staff says no
+                            # break helps to stop the loop from repeating if staff says no
                             break